frieden84/nlp4re-reqeval/README.md

 - Davide Fuccie, Blekinge Institute of Technology

 ## License
-This work is licensed under a Creative Commons Attribution 4.0 International License.
-More details on this are provided in the License file.
+This dataset is licensed under a Creative Commons Attribution 4.0 International License. [**Disclaimer:**] The data was found online and, since it refers to old/completed projects and it was made publicly available, we therefore assume the dataset is not infringing copyright.